joergschultzelutter/mpad/README.md

 - Very low cpu/traffic footprint thanks to APRS filters and local data caches.
 - Pretty printing of APRS messages.
 Rather than splitting up the content after a max message len of 67 bytes, the program tries to split the text in a readable way.
 - Human-friendly parser that supports both keyword and non-keyword commands
 - Auto-detection of the user's system of units.
-Callsigns from the USA, Liberia and Myanmar receive their data in imperial format, while for the rest of the world the metric system is preset.
+Callsigns from the USA, Liberia and Myanmar will receive their data in imperial format, while for the rest of the world the metric system is preset.
 This auto-setting can be overriden with a separate keyword.
 - Supports APRS msg acknowledgments, beacons, etc. Also tries to extract APRS msg IDs from APRS messages that do not conform to APRS standards
 - Automatic detection of incoming duplicate / delayed APRS message requests